jleskovar/btc-cli/README.md

 Introduces the 'btc' command on PATH, with sub-commands automatically forwarded to bitcoin-cli.
 Auto-completion for sub-commands comes for free.

-Should support all versions of bitcoin-cli (tested on Bitcoin RPC client v0.15.1).
+Should support all versions of bitcoin-cli, including future versions (tested on Bitcoin RPC client v0.15.1).

 ## Installing btc-cli